real-absolute-AI/LongRLVR/README.md

 ### Training
 We provide example scripts for training.
 Training is built on `verl` and uses `Ray` for distributed execution and `vLLM` / `sglang` for fast generation.

 1. **Setup your environment:** Ensure you have the necessary dependencies installed (e.g., PyTorch, Ray, vLLM/sglang, and other dependencies required by `verl`).
+We use official docker image `verlai/verl:app-verl0.4-sglang0.4.6.post5-vllm0.8.5-mcore0.12.2-te2.2`.
+Feel free to use latest `verl` to access new features.
 2. **Run training:**
 You can use `run_longrl.sh` as a template.
 Set the required environment variables: